-Join Tim Grey for an in-depth discussion in this video Setting up copyright metadata in-camera, part of Performance Tuning the Canon 7D Mark II.
+Join Tim Grey for an in-depth discussion in this video Setting up copyright metadata in-camera, part of Canon 7D Mark II: Tips, Tricks, & Techniques.

 - Whenever I'm configuring the settings on a new camera what I'm really focused on, for the most part, not only is getting the camera set up the way I prefer to work but also trying to streamline my workflow as much as possible, and one of the options that's available in the 7D Mark II is the ability to add copyright information, the name of the photographer, and some copyright details.
 That information will be added to the metadata for your photos, which means when you download the images to your computer you'll see that information.
 Of course, depending on which software you're using to manage your photos it might be very easy to add that information after the capture, but it sure is nice knowing that the information was automatically added by the camera.

 So, let's take a look at the settings that are available.
 I'll go on to the menu and under copyright information first off, I'll go ahead and display the copyright information.
 We have an option to show me which information has already been established in the camera.
 Here, I've entered most of the information already for myself.
 I have my name listed as the author in this case, the photographer in other words, and also the copyright text, which you could put whatever information you like here.
 I just put my website address so that if anybody finds one of my photos and wonders who captured the image they can come to my website address and figure out how to find me.